huyingjie/rsnippets/content/Front-End/Build a Tribute Page.md

 date: 2018-01-05
 ---

-This is project is from [FreeCodeCamp](https://www.freecodecamp.org/challenges/build-a-tribute-page).
+This project is from [FreeCodeCamp](https://www.freecodecamp.org/challenges/build-a-tribute-page).

 ## Prerequisite